laravel/docs/queues.md

     php artisan queue:restart

-This command will gracefully instruct all queue workers to restart after they finish processing their current job so that no existing jobs are lost.
+This command will gracefully instruct all queue workers to "die" after they finish processing their current job so that no existing jobs are lost.
+Remember, the queue workers will die when the `queue:restart` command is executed, so you should be running a process manager such as Supervisor which automatically restarts the queue workers.

-> **Note:** This command actually *stops* the daemon process.
-You should rely on tools such as supervisord to make sure the listener command keeps running and starts again after this command stops it

 > **Note:** This command relies on the cache system to schedule the restart.
 By default, APCu does not work for CLI jobs.
 If you are using APCu, add `apc.enable_cli=1` to your APCu configuration.